MobilePayDev/MobilePay-Subscriptions/docs/mutual_ssl_flow.md

 There are validation rules; however, the payments are not validated until they have been created in our system.
 Therefore, even though you get a response with pending payments, they may not be valid.
 When you make a payment request, we will validate the request itself, but not the individual payments.
 So it only validates if you have the required parameters with the correct types.
 So the response you get for the payment request, does not say if the payment is pending, but if the payment creation is pending.
 Then the payments are processed in our system, and they will either be requested (valid) or declined (invalid).
 Moreover, you will receive a callback to inform whether payments are requested or declined.
 This will be sent to your payment status callback

+The process on failed payments the DueDate is as follows:

+•	06:00 First hiccup is run at 06:00 on the due date.
+Once done, a notification about completion is returned.
+Merchant is informed about successful payments and user about failed payment

+•	13:30 Second hiccup is run at 13:30 on the due date.
+Once done, a notification about completion is returned.
+Merchant is informed about successful payments and user about failed payment.

+•	18:00 20:00 22:30 - hiccups keep running throughout the day.
+Once done, a notification about completion is returned.
+Merchant is informed about successful payments and user about failed payment,

 ##### <a name="subscription-payments_state"></a>Payment state diagram